 Nilpena Ediacara National Park is a place of rich cultural heritage and exceptional scientific value, where evidence of the emergence Earth’s earliest complex animal life has been discovered.

 In the park’s unassuming hills, an ancient seafloor containing strange early lifeforms some half a billion years old have been exquisitely preserved in the fine sandstone grain.
-When the park opens in 2022, visitors will be guided to the Nilpena fossil fields to see first-hand where the significant discovery took place and remains an active research site to this day.
+When the park opens in the first half of 2023, visitors will be guided to the Nilpena fossil fields to see first-hand where the significant discovery took place and remains an active research site to this day.

 Currently underway is the creation of an immersive Ediacaran fossil experience at the former blacksmith shop, where fossils can be viewed up-close with curated lighting and audio-visual technology.
 The focal point will be specimen commonly referred as Alice’s Restaurant Bed named after the Arlo Guthrie song that notes it has everything you could ever want.